Google Gemini Goes Up Against Bing Copilot

 But perhaps the most bizarre Bing ChatGPT experience goes to tech journalist Jacob Roach.
 Roach reported that not only did Bing offer an inaccurate response to his question, but it also repeatedly argued that Roach’s name wasn’t Jacob.
 When he asked why Bing couldn’t take simple feedback, the bot said it was perfect and, therefore, incapable of making mistakes.
 It also dissed Google, saying it’s the “worst and most inferior chat service in the world.”
 It went on a long tirade about its rival search engine until Roach decided to change the subject.

-While these exchanges are a bit amusing and won’t look out of place in a sci-fi movie or novel, they underscore the major challenges inherent in today’s AI-powered chatbots, such as Google Bard AI and ChatGPT.
+While these exchanges are a bit amusing and won’t look out of place in a sci-fi movie or novel, they underscore the major challenges inherent in today’s AI-powered chatbots, such as Google Gemini and ChatGPT.
 As you know, the Internet is already rife with false and misleading information.
 Because AI chatbots are programmed to gather, consolidate, and distil information from existing sources, they might contribute to the further spread of misinformation when launched prematurely and used incorrectly.

 Chatbots and AI-powered search engines show great potential, and we are excited about the possibilities they can bring.
 This is why, as with any piece of technology or innovation, rigorous testing and development are crucial to their success.
 If Google, Microsoft, and other industry players want to provide the best possible experience for their users (and earn considerable profits in return), it only makes sense for them to put in the required work and not cut corners to meet the highest standards and ensure user safety and accuracy.